lucamora/particle-dst/README.md

 In automatic mode the library checks every hour if DST is enabled or disabled automatically without the need of any user interaction.
 Simply activate the automatic mode passing `true` to the `automatic()` method and you're done!

-_**NOTE:** You have to enable the automatic mode after the initialization of the library otherwise it will don't work!_
+_**NOTE:** You have to enable the automatic mode after the initialization of the library otherwise it will not work!_
 ```C++
 dst.begin(beginning, end, 1);
 // ...